ng-learn-org/ng-learn-org.github.io/_posts/2014-05-18-Going_Mobile_with_Ionic.md

 ## What's next?

-You take from now for a lil bit.
+You take it from here just for a lil bit.

 Between the project example setup by the generator and the [docs](http://ionicframework.com/docs/) you're gonna be just fine kiddo.